DanielMConnolly/debateSocietySite/about.md

 ---
 layout: default
-title: About
+title: Meet The E-Board
 ---
-# About page
+# Meet The E-Board

 This page tells you a little bit about me.